-Part 17 - Living in the village Trial or settling in period in the village 17.1 Does the village ⊠ Yes □ No offer prospective residents a trial period or a settling in period in the village?
-If yes: provide details including, length of period, relevant time frames and any costs or conditions If you continuously reside in your unit for 90 days commencing on the date you start to reside in your unit (Settling in Period) then within 14 days before the end of the Settling in Period, you may give us a written notice terminating the residence contract (Notice).
+Trial or settling in perio d in the village

+Trial or settling in period 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
+If yes: provide details including, length of period, relevant time frames and any costs or conditions d in the village ☑ Yes □ No If you continuously reside in your unit for 90 days commencing on the date you start to reside in your unit (Settling in Period) then within 14 days before the end of the Settling in Period, you may give us a written notice terminating the residence contract (Notice).
 If you give us Notice, then: a. the termination date is the earlier of: i. the date stated in your notice; and ii.
-14 days after the date your notice is received by us; b. you will not be required to pay us the exit fee identified in Part 11 of this document; c. we will repay you your ingoing contribution less: 100% of the costs of any reinstatement work; and any outstanding general services charges; and any outstanding maintenance reserve fund contributions; and any outstanding personal services charges; and v. other amounts payable by you to the scheme operator under your residence contract or the Retirement Village Act 1999 (Qld) (if any); and d. we will repay the amount in subparagraph c. above in accordance with the timeframes outlined in Part 14.2 of this document.
-Note from the scheme operator : The Settling in Period does not apply to the Flexible Payment Contract.
-Pets 17.2 Are residents ⊠ Yes □ No allowed to keep pets?
-If yes: specify any restrictions or conditions on pet ownership Except for assistance animals and fish in a tank, residents may not have pets in the village without the scheme operator's prior written consent.
+14 days after the date your notice is received by us; b. you will not be required to pay us the exit fee identified in Part 11 of this document; c. we will repay you your ingoing contribution less: i.
+100% of the costs of any reinstatement work; and ii. any outstanding general services charges; and iii. any outstanding personal services charges; and v. other amounts payable by you to the scheme operator under your residence contract or the Retirement Village Act 1999 (Qld) (if any); and d. we will repay the amount in subparagraph c. above in accordance with the timeframes outlined in Part 14.2 of this document.

+to the Flexible Payment Contract.

+Pets

+17.2 Are residents allowed to keep pets?
+If yes: specify any restrictions or conditions on pet ownership ☑ Yes □ No Except for assistance animals and fish in a tank, residents may not have pets in the village without the scheme operator's prior written consent.
 If the scheme operator's consent is given, residents will be required to enter into a separate document with the scheme operator that records additional rights and obligations to allow the pet to reside in the unit with the resident.
 Please see village management for further details.